vesran/Human-Activity-Recognition/README.md

 ## Ackknowledgement
-This project was intended as an exercise to understand the concept of Neural Network in Machine Learning.
+This personal project was intended as an exercise to understand the concept of Neural Network in Machine Learning.
 That is the reason why I chose to everything from scratch.